compsocialscience/summer-institute/2021/montreal/apply.md

 **The materials can be submitted in English or French**.
 Co-authored work is acceptable for the writing sample, but if you submit co-authored work, we recommend that you include a few sentences describing the contributions of each individual author.
 All applications must include an e-mail and an alternative means of contact (e.g., phone number).

-**In order to be guaranteed full consideration, all application materials must be submitted through the [Google form](https://docs.google.com/forms/d/e/1FAIpQLSeSdCa_7kwpXbCGS8T4YfuYXcqj5fW4yVReHnU0I9dwlbd3rA/viewform?vc=0&c=0&w=1&flr=0&gxids=7628) by Friday, March 12, 2021 at 11:59**.
+**In order to be guaranteed full consideration, all application materials must be submitted through the [Google form](https://docs.google.com/forms/d/e/1FAIpQLSeSdCa_7kwpXbCGS8T4YfuYXcqj5fW4yVReHnU0I9dwlbd3rA/viewform?vc=0&c=0&w=1&flr=0&gxids=7628) by Friday, April 30, 2021 at 11:59**.
 Applications that are not complete by the deadline may not receive full consideration.
 We will notify applicants solely through e-mail by early May, and will ask participants to confirm their participation very soon thereafter.

 Inquiries can be sent to <sicss.montreal@gmail.com>.